dymensionxyz/networks/dymension_hub/dym-test-1/genesis_validators.md

 #### Generate genesis transaction (gentx)

-1. Initialize the Dymension directories and create the local genesis file with the correct chain-id.
-You will be asked to replace the temporary genesis file with the genesis.json file later.
+1. Initialize the Dymension directories and create a local genesis file with the correct chain-id.
+You will be asked to replace the temporary Genesis file with the Genesis file once all participating validators submit their Gentx.

 ```bash
 dymd init <NODE_NAME> --chain-id=dym-test-1